Packed to the Rafters: episode guide

 Happily married couple, Julie and Dave Rafter are over the moon when Ben, their last child, finally decides to leave home.
 After raising three kids, the couple are free!
 It's a chance for them to do what they want, when they want and on their own terms.
 However, less than 48 hours after Ben moves next door, all dreams of freedom are completely upended — their three kids think being with their parents is a lot more comfortable than being out on their own, and they're returning with the same sure instinct of homing pigeons

-With: George Houvardas as Nick "Carbo" Karandonis, Zoe Ventoura as Melissa Bannon, Luke Pegler as Daniel Griggs, Caroline Brazier as Chrissey Merchant, Justin Rozniak as Warney, Roy Billing as Ron Barrett, Olivia Stambouliah as Nurse, Tony Chu as Henry
+With: George Houvardas as Nick "Carbo" Karandonis, Zoe Ventoura as Melissa Bannon, Luke Pegler as Daniel Griggs, Caroline Brazier as Chrissey Merchant, Justin Rosniak as Warney, Roy Billing as Ron Barrett, Olivia Stambouliah as Nurse, Tony Chu as Henry

 Episode 2